-- The Registrar will present a ranked weighted list of students to the Year Group Directors identifying members of the class whose academic performance exceeds standards and qualifies them as potential Distinguished Graduates.
-No more than 20% of a graduating class may be designated as distinguished graduates. - 2.
-Overall course evaluation ratings in all evaluated courses must meet or exceed standards as validated by the respective Year Group Director. - 3.
+- 1. The Registrar will present a ranked weighted list of students to the Year Group Directors identifying members of the class whose academic performance exceeds standards and qualifies them as potential Distinguished Graduates.
+With the advent of the new Army Academic Evaluation Report (AER) for the Class of 2019, student academic performance is stratified as distinguished graduates (top 10%), superior graduates (top 11% to 30%), graduates, and non-graduates. - Overall course evaluation ratings in all evaluated courses must meet or exceed standards as validated by the respective Year Group Director. - 3.
 Students who receive more than one resubmission due to not meeting academic standards on any individual academic requirement during the conduct of any evaluated course will not be considered for potential Distinguished Graduate, regardless of their overall weighted evaluation results.
 Any student with any academic probation or academic review board during their program are not eligible for distinguished graduate. - 4.
 Final validation: The Year Group Directors in consultation with the seminar faculty will validate each nominee's final status as a potential Distinguished Graduate before graduation.
 Conversely, the seminar faculty can recommend exclusion of a student from potential Distinguished Graduate status for exceptional negative reasons, such as examples of competence, character, or commitment that are inconsistent with Army values.
-The Year Group Directors will then make their recommendations to the Chairman of the Department of Distance Education. - 5.
-Approval: The Chairman will present the final list of potential Distinguished Graduates to the Dean for final approval.
+The Year Group Directors will then make their recommendations to the Chair of the Department of Distance Education.

+5. Approval: The Chair will present the final list of potential Distinguished Graduates to the Dean for final approval.